 We went on a wild goose chase wandering from town to town in Xantho only to find out he was no longer there.
 Luckily, we found someone that had witnessed him leading a small group of men around a convoy toward the Kingdom of Elbar.

 Fifteen hours is long enough, you son of a bitch.
 What took you so long?
 I grimace before speaking up, “Let’s get this done quick.
-I want to continue my nap.”
+I wanna continue my nap.”

-Leila says, “We’ll surprise them when they make the turn to Xantho.
-I’ll use my magic to… Hey, what are you doing?
-Wait…” Ignoring Leila, I get up and toss the binoculars back to Leila, put on my white mask and walk to the trail, in clear view in front of the convoy.
+“We’ll surprise them when they make the turn to Xantho.
+I’ll use my magic to… Hey, what’re you doing?
+Wait…” Ignoring Leila, I get up and toss the binoculars back to Leila, put on my white mask and walk to the trail in clear view in front of the convoy.
 I can already imagine Leila shaking her head behind me in disapproval.
 “Jeez, impatient as always…”

 The wagon clatters in the distance while we wait for them to notice us.
 Dae pulls back the reins and says, “Stop, there’s someone there.”

-The subordinates that were sluggishly marching alongside the wagon suddenly shuffle their way towards the front of the wagon.
+The subordinates that were sluggishly marching alongside the wagon suddenly shuffle their way towards the front.